flygarej/pilsner-excelconverter/src/main/markdown/Excelconverter.md

 The converter can be run as-is, or as a docker or k8s container.

-After building the project with *./mvnw clean package* you can start it with *java -jar target/quarkus-app/quarkus-run.jar*
+After building the project with *./mvnw clean package* (or in case of Windows, mvnw.bat clean package) you can start it with *java -jar target/quarkus-app/quarkus-run.jar*

 the service can then be accessed by browsing to: